lorisunjunbin/petp/readme.md

 ## TO-DO:

-- Load records from excel/csv/db table/etc, process associated with record.
-LoopStartProcessor/LoopEndProcessor ?
+- Load records from excel/csv/db table/etc, process associated with record in the LOOP.
--
+- support multi-loop, not nested loop for now.

 - Create more [processors](./core/processors)
 - Enhance [GUI](./mvp) none-blocking execution